Degree type(s): Bachelor's (BSN)

 Nursing programs have been a major part of the University of Mary since its founding by Benedictine sisters in 1959.

-An accredited, Catholic university located in Bismarck, North Dakota, the University of Mary is proud to continue its nursing program tradition with a new type of nursing degree -- an accelerated bachelor of science in nursing.
+As an accredited, Catholic university located in Bismarck, North Dakota, the University of Mary is proud to continue its Nursing program tradition with a new type of nursing degree – an accelerated Bachelor of Science in Nursing.

 Application Deadline: August 1, 2018